Jeremiah T. Mahoney: Career

 Mahoney ran for the Democratic Party nomination for mayor of New York City in the 1937 election.
 Mahoney supported the New Deal, but Tammany Hall was opposed to it, and so they supported U.S. Senator Royal S. Copeland, an anti-New Deal Democrat.
 Mahoney won the nomination.
 Copeland also ran for the Republican Party nomination against Fiorello La Guardia, the incumbent mayor and a supporter of the New Deal, and lost.
 Mahoney lost to La Guardia in the general election, 60% to 40%.

 One month after losing the mayoral election, Mahoney ran for a position on the executive committee of the American Olympic Committee.
 Mahoney spoke out against United States participation in the 1940 Summer Olympics, which were to be held in Tokyo, due to Japan's treatment of China in the Second Sino-Japanese War, but he said that he did not intend to rally opposition as he had for the 1936 Olympics.
 He served on the board of directors for the Ruppert Brewing Company, and represented the estate of Jacob Ruppert in 1940 in trying to sell the New York Yankees of Major League Baseball to a syndicate led by James Farley.
 He served as campaign manager for Wagner's 1944 reelection to the United States Senate.
 In 1945, La Guardia appointed Mahoney to a committee that was requested by Larry MacPhail and Branch Rickey to examine the status of African American baseball players.
 The committee determined that they were excluded from Organized Baseball due to "sheer prejudice and tradition".

 In 1948, Mahoney criticized President Harry S. Truman's record, saying that Truman could not be reelected.
 He called for a draft movement to encourage Dwight D. Eisenhower to run as a Democrat in the 1948 United States presidential election instead.
 He retired as a Tammany Hall district leader after the 1948 election, though he continued to be involved in the AAU.

 Personal life

 Mahoney married Mollie (née Cashen) in 1911.
 They had two sons, Jay and Candace.
 Mollie and Candace died in an airplane crash in the Adirondack Mountains in September 1939; Candace, who had been in training to become a pilot with the United States Army, was flying the plane.

 Mahoney died at the New York Athletic Club, where he resided, on June 15, 1970.
 A service was held for him at the Church of St. Ignatius Loyola.

-Mahoney Hall at the City College of New York was dedicated in 1972, and named for Mahoney.
+Mahoney Hall at the City College of New York, named for Mahoney, was dedicated in 1972.
 William Hurt portrayed Mahoney in the 2016 film Race, a biographical film about Jesse Owens at the 1936 Olympics.